monta-zaroui/llamaindex_basic_examples/README.md

 # Python Project

-This is a simple Python project.
+This is a simple Agentic AI project that demonstrates the use of LlamaIndex to create an agentic AI capable of performing tasks.

 ## Setup